w3f/polkadot-wiki/docs/build-parachains-rococo.md

 git checkout 2710c42
 ```

-Now we will begin building the Parachain Template in our terminal.
+Now we will begin building the parachain template in our terminal.
 Again, this can take some time to
 run on your computer.

 ```